 Program application was open to all U.S. medical schools with an oncology department or division.
 Schools were selected based on their ability to meet program requirements and commitment to implementing the program at least through the ASCO-supported term.
 ASCO will announce the 2022 application process in August 2021.

-Learn more about ASCO’s ongoing health equity work, including additional efforts to diversify the oncology workforce, at asco.org/equity.
+Learn more about ASCO’s ongoing health equity work, including additional efforts to diversify the oncology workforce, on our Health Equity page.

 1 Association of American Medical Colleges: Underrepresented in Medicine Definition: https://www.aamc.org/what-we-do/diversity-inclusion/underrepresented-in-medicine